zaplatynski/fsm-library-creater/README.md

 # FSM Library Creator [![Build Status](https://travis-ci.org/zaplatynski/fsm-library-creator.svg?branch=master)](https://travis-ci.org/zaplatynski/fsm-library-creator)

-The FistSpirit Module Library Creator is a small but useful application of the [FSM Maven Packagetype](https://github.com/zaplatynski/fsm-packagetype).
-It can be used to provide Library-FSMs such as JDBC drivers or web libraries like JSTL to the FirstSpirit CMS.
+The FistSpirit Module Library Creator is a small but useful application of the [FSM Maven package type](https://github.com/zaplatynski/fsm-packagetype).
+It can be used to provide Library-FSMs such as JDBC drivers or web libaries like JSTL to the FirstSpirit CMS.
 See the [FirstSpirit Module Developer Manual (German only)](http://www.e-spirit.com/odfs52/dokumentation/fuer-entwickler/MDEV_DE_FirstSpirit_ModuleDeveloper.pdf), section 3.15 and 3.16 for detailed information.

 There are predefined working [Maven profiles](pom.xml) for
 - PostgreSQL JDBC driver,